FAQ - AMIRAM

 If I want to take a retest, how long must I wait from one English screening test to another?

-You must wait a minimum of 35 days between two English screening tests (between two AMIR tests, two AMIRAM tests, or between AMIR and AMIRAM or vice versa).
+You must wait a minimum of 35 days between two AMIRAM tests.
 An examinee who takes a second test within less than 35 days will be disqualified and the test fee will not be refunded.
-An examinee whose test is disqualified must wait a minimum of 35 days after the disqualified test before taking another English screening test.
+An examinee whose test is disqualified must wait a minimum of 35 days after the disqualified test before taking another test.